-- Develop methods for retaining information about computer software applications so that the information may be applied in practical situations and in solving challenging problems. - Demonstrate competence in the use of state-of-the-art business-related software to create documents, spreadsheets, presentations, databases, financial records, and Web sites. - Demonstrate efficiently the use of the Internet to complete the following business-related activities: communication, research, and e-commerce. - Develop a proficiency level in the operation of the computer and other office technologies that will ensure a smooth transition into learning new applications and devices. - Compose and create business documents-such as letters, memos, e-mail messages, reports, graphs and charts-using correct grammar, spelling, punctuation, language style, and formats.
+- Develop methods for retaining information about computer software applications so that the information may be applied in practical situations and in solving challenging problems. - Apply a range of business concepts to the management of office operations, including employee supervision, administrative support, financial statements, and customer service. - Demonstrate competence in the use of state-of-the-art business-related software to create documents, spreadsheets, presentations, databases, financial records, and Web sites. - Demonstrate efficiently the use of the Internet to complete the following business-related activities: communication, research, and e-commerce. - Develop a proficiency level in the operation of the computer and other office technologies that will ensure a smooth transition into learning new applications and devices. - Compose and create business documents-such as letters, memos, e-mail messages, reports, graphs and charts-using correct grammar, spelling, punctuation, language style, and formats.